AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ![](assets/ls-team-view.png)

-On clicking the team names, for example, Venkatesh's Team, you can view the members in Venkatesh's team along with&nbsp;the total number of enrollments, progressions, and completions for a learning object.
+On clicking the team names, for example, Venkatesh's Team, you can view the members in Venkatesh's team along with the total number of enrollments, progressions, and completions for a learning object.

 ![](assets/ls-click-team-names.png)